What is a Delaware Statutory Trust?

 How Does It Work?

 A DST 1031 Exchange begins with a professional real estate firm acquiring institutional quality DST real estate to be included in the trust.
-Once acquired, the trust is structured to allow accredited Investor the option to purchase beneficial interests in the trust with either cash investments or 1031 Exchange proceeds.
+Once acquired, the trust is structured to allow accredited Investors the option to purchase beneficial interests in the trust with either cash investments or 1031 Exchange proceeds.
 Delaware Statutory Trust sponsors manage the DST property for the duration of the DSTs’ life, generally 3-10 years.
 Once the DST property is sold, the investors receive all sales proceeds and can choose to either pay tax on their proceeds, perform another 1031 Exchange into any investment property, or a combination of the two.

 Benefits of a Delaware Statutory Trust